dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

 - the king hears about it and invites the mage learn more about a new elixir of immortality
   - the king has also heard of this mage's wisdom and even a bit about his white magic from the princess
   - she told him that the mage may have a plan to save the kingdom and solve [some of] their problems
+  - (?) king sends emissary, without knowing about mage in jail.  priest kills emissaries.

 - the gods find out about his immortality and are completely pissed at hermes
   - they also suspect sophia (athena) had something to do with it,
     - (and maybe she did, unbeknownst to them all)
+      - after all, the hand of wisdom remains unseen
     - did she witness hermes take the water to the mage?
       - and let him get away with it, wise enough to understand the consequences?
   - TODO: what are the gods going to do?